 Having a baby will change your life.
 But some new parents struggle because they feel they have lost their identity as an individual, as a person.
-They feel this identity has been replaced by their identity as a parent.
-Maybe this is how you feel, but there is still plenty you can do to help you adjust.
+They feel that the only identity is as a parent.
+Maybe this is how you feel, but there is plenty you can do to help you adjust to your new role.

 What is loss of identity?

 Loss of identity after having a baby means you have lost the sense of the person you were before the birth.

 Your sense of identity comes from many things, including your:

 Having a baby will bring big changes to many of the things that make you who you are.
 For example, it can impact your relationships and financial independence.

 What are the symptoms of loss of identity?

 It’s normal for parents to feel tired, worried or unhappy after their baby is born.
 This does not mean there is something wrong with you, or you are a bad person.
 But if you’re struggling to understand your thoughts and feelings, or if you’re finding it hard to get through each day, then it’s important to seek help.

 What causes loss of identity after having a baby?